 - Put lard mixture in an open roasting pan that is at least an inch or two deep.

 - Bake in oven for 4 hours at 250 degrees.
 The leaves will turn black.

 - Strain the liquid and throw away the leaves

 - Add the beeswax and stir until melted.

-- Add the wheat germ oil and stir well.
+- Add the vitamin E or wheat germ oil and stir well.

-- Pour into desired containers (I used small canning jars).
+- Pour into desired containers (I use small canning jars).
 It turns to a light green color as it cools.